Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Alternatively, the picture-changing formalism of the superstring theory in the RNS framework gives an equivalent prescription for writing down the superstring amplitudes as an integral over the moduli space of ordinary Riemann surfaces \cite{Friedan:1985ge}.
-It tells us to integrate out odd super moduli at the cost of introducing the so called picture-changing operators (PCO) on the ordinary Riemann surface.
-The naive picture-changing prescription assumes that the positions where we are placing the PCOs do not matter as long as we impose the following condition on their distribution on the Riemann surfaces belonging to the boundary of the moduli space.
-For a genus-$g$ Riemann surface with $n_{NS}$ NS punctures and $2n_R$ R punctures, denoted by $\mathcal{R}_{g,n_{NS},2n_{R}}$, we must insert $2g-2+n_{NS}+n_R$ number of PCO's on arbitrary locations on the Riemann surface.
+\newl Another formulation of superstring amplitudes is the so-called picture-changing formalism in which superstring amplitudes (after summation over possible spin structures) are written as integrals over the moduli space of ordinary Riemann surfaces \cite{FriedanMartinecShenker1986}.
+One first integrates out odd super moduli at the cost of introducing the so-called picture-changing operators (PCO) on the worldsheet.
+The naive picture-changing prescription assumes that their locations on the surface do not matter as long as we impose the following condition.
+For a genus-$g$ Riemann surface with $n_{\text{NS}}$ NS punctures and $2n_{\text{R}}$ R punctures, denoted by $\mathcal{R}_{g,n_{\text{NS}},2n_{\text{R}}}$, we must insert $2g-2+n_{\text{NS}}+n_{\text{R}}$ number of PCOs on arbitrary locations on the Riemann surface.
 Consider such a surface with one degenerating cycle.
-Assume that cutting along this cycle separates the surface into two surfaces $\mathcal{R}_{g_1,n^1_{NS},2n^1_{R}}$ and $\mathcal{R}_{g_2,n^2_{NS},2n^2_{R}}$.
-Then the PCOs distribution on the degenerate surface must be such that each component surface have $2g_i-2+n^i_{NS}+n^i_R,~i=1,2$ number of PCOs.
-If there are more than one degenerating curves then similar condition must be true with respect to all of the subsurfaces.
-Then the $g$-loop superstring amplitude of $n_{NS}$ NS states and $2n_{R}$ R states can be defined as an integral over an appropriately-constructed form on the moduli space of genus-$g$ Riemann surface with $n=n_{NS}+2n_R$ punctures:
+Assume that cutting along this cycle separates the surface into two surfaces $\mathcal{R}_{g_1,n^1_{\text{NS}},2n^1_{R}}$ and $\mathcal{R}_{g_2,n^2_{\text{NS}},2n^2_{\text{R}}}$.
+Then PCOs distribution on the degenerate surface must be such that each component surface has $2g_i-2+n^i_{\text{NS}}+n^i_{\text{R}},~i=1,2$ number of PCOs.
+If there are more than one degenerating curve then a similar condition must be true with respect to all of the subsurfaces.
+Then the $g$-loop superstring amplitude of $n_{\text{NS}}$ NS states and $2n_{\text{R}}$ R states can be defined as an integral over an appropriately-constructed form $\Omega_{6g-g+2n}$ on the moduli space of genus-$g$ Riemann surface with $n=n_{\text{NS}}+2n_{\text{R}}$ punctures: